GoIntegro/hateoas/README.md

 If you're somewhat familiar with [tagged services](http://symfony.com/doc/current/components/dependency_injection/tags.html), you probably guessed that you can add your own.

-Just have your filter class implement `GoIntegro\Bundle\HateoasBundle\JsonApi\Request\FilterInterface`, and add the `hateoas.repo_helper.filter` tag when you declare it as a service.
+Just have your filter class implement `GoIntegro\Hateoas\JsonApi\Request\FilterInterface`, and add the `hateoas.repo_helper.filter` tag when you declare it as a service.

 > Your filter should use the entity and filter parameters it gets in order to decide whether or not to act.
 Make sure a single class doesn't get [too much filtering responsibility](https://en.wikipedia.org/wiki/Single_responsibility_principle).